-The principles of this policy will apply throughout the school however reasonable adjustments may be made for students who access our onsite alternative provisions according to the circumstances of the individual student.
+The principles of this policy will apply throughout the school, including our bespoke provisions.
+However, reasonable adjustments may be made according to the circumstances of the individual student.

 Alternative Provision

 For some students we reserve the right to place them on a partial or full-time alternative placement/ provision using our legal powers set out by the Department for Education to direct a student to be educated offsite to improve behaviour.